xanathar/grimwidgets/README.md

 prefer flexibility and andvanced features, see Low level interface in follow up sections below.

-## Loe Level (Powerful) Interface
-The most common reason to use grimwidgets is to display message popups.

 ### Simple dialog box
 To display a dialog box with a single OK button use the following function